Consensys/quorum-docker-Nnodes/README.md

 ## Running

 Change to the *Nnodes/* directory.
-Edit the `ips` variable in *setup.sh* to list two or more IP addresses on the Docker network that will host nodes:
+Edit the `ips` variable in *config.sh* to list two or more IP addresses on the Docker network that will host nodes:

     # Total nodes to deploy
     total_nodes=5

     # Signer nodes for Clique and IBFT
     signer_nodes=7

+    # Use docker host network for RLP connection.
+    use_host_net=false

 The IP addresses are needed for Constellation to work.
 Now run,